 The Amiata Mountain, an ancient volcano, dominates the landscape of southern Tuscany with its height of 1738 meters, situated between Siena and Grosseto provinces.
 On clear days, you can see the profile of Mount Amiata even from Siena which is about 80 km away.
-The road to get to Monte Amiata from the north goes through the beautiful Val d'Orcia on the ancient road to Rome called Cassia (via Cassia), so it is a real pleasure to make this journey.
+The road to Monte Amiata from the north goes through the beautiful Val d'Orcia on the ancient road to Rome called Cassia (via Cassia), so it is a real pleasure to make this journey.

 Monte Amiata offers many outdoors activities that will appeal to active visitors, but it is also a great place to visit just for a short walk through the green fields in summer or spring and enjoy the view of the valley from the very top and, of course, for a lunch break with typical mountain home-style cooking!
 In this article, I propose several things one can do at various periods of the year, even just for a one day visit.
-Obviously, the area offers many things to see and do for longer stays, that is up to you!

 How to get to Monte Amiata